turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 ### The Four Pillars

 Remember the four pillars of object oriented programming?
 These are abstraction, encapsulation, polymorphism, and inheritance.
 We adhere to these principles in order to help us write code that is readable, easier to maintain, extend and test.
 Today we will focus on two of the pillars, abstraction and encapsulation.

-Let's talk about abstraction first.
+### Encapsulation
+Encapsulation is an OOP principle that allows us to simplify how we interface with an object by hiding the internal state and implementation details of the object and interacting only with public methods defined on the object.
+This prevents the internal state of the object from being modified unexpectedly by external code.

 ### Abstraction